 How Does Fishtown Medicine Monitor TRT Safety?

 This is where Fishtown Medicine differs from a typical "Low T Center" that exists to refill prescriptions.
 We are an internal medicine practice first.
-We treat the whole system.1.
-ApoB and Lipids
+We treat the whole system.

-Standard cholesterol panels are not enough for high-performing patients.
+Standard cholesterol panels are not enough for driven patients.
 We check ApoB (Apolipoprotein B), which counts the actual number of plaque-causing particles in your blood.
-If ApoB is high, we treat it alongside your hormones.2.
-Blood Pressure
+If ApoB is high, we treat it alongside your hormones.

 - The fix: we check your blood count every 90 days.
 If hematocrit creeps up, we adjust right away.
 Options include lowering the dose, splitting the dose into smaller, more frequent injections to avoid peaks, or therapeutic phlebotomy (a regular blood donation).